Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Vice President Kamala Harris

-listed marijuana as a schedule 1 substance because of sound scientific proof.
+a schedule 1 substance because of sound scientific proof.
+Surely, they

-Surely, they must have quality reasoning as to why marijuana is in the category
+must have quality reasoning as to why marijuana is in the category of

-now know that when it comes to marijuana neither of those things are true.”
+claim, and I now know that when it comes to marijuana neither of those

 -- Dr Sanjay Gupta [4652]

-Christmas, the small-hearted Grinch steals what he thinks is the meaning of
+small-hearted Grinch steals what he thinks is the meaning of Christmas.

 'stop Christmas from coming'."